-Competency-based courses are offered in eight program areas, with each area having school-based, work-based, or community-based learning opportunities.
+Competency-based courses are offered in seven program areas, with each area having school-based, work-based, or community-based learning opportunities.
 A comprehensive list of courses by career cluster is also available upon request.

-- Agricultural Education provides students with the opportunity to participate in an integrated educational model that focuses students on careers in the food, fiber and environmental systems.
+- Agricultural Education provides students with the opportunity to participate in an integrated educational model that focuses students on careers in global agriculture, food, fiber and natural resources systems.

 - Career Development Education is a process that involves students, parents, teachers, counselors, and the community.
-The goal is to help students make connections between their interests, attitudes, values, personality, learning styles, skills, and career choices to help them make good decisions about themselves and their future.
+The curriculum is designed to help students make connections between their interests, attitudes, values, personality, learning styles, skills, and career choices to help them make good decisions about themselves and their future.

 - Family and Consumer Sciences Education provides students with knowledge and skills to deal with issues such as work-and-family, health care, child and elder care, family and community violence and crime, global economics and politics, and technology usage.
 The concept of work, whether in a family or career, is central to the program area.

 - Health Science Education program seeks to meet present and predicted needs for health care workers within a health care delivery system that is characterized by diversity and changing technologies.
 It is a program that recruits qualified and motivated students and prepares them for pursuit of appropriate health careers.

 - Trade, Technology, Engineering, and Industrial Education provides students with skills and conceptual knowledge needed for careers in industry, engineering, and design.
 Students have the opportunity to gain skills and knowledge to pursue higher professional degrees as well as earn industry certifications for careers immediately after graduation.

 Middle Grades Education is designed to be exploratory in nature and assist the students in making wise decisions about choices related to themselves and to the world of work.